StreamLayer/sdk-ios/swift/README.md

 `make`

-2. After pod install it will lauch the app SwiftDemo.xcodeproj.
+2. After pod install it will launch the app SwiftDemo.xcodeproj.
 We should close xcode.
 3. Then open `SwiftDemo.xcworkspace` instead.
-4. Open the Info.plist (SwiftDemo->Targets(Demo)->Info) and change the sdkKey variable on your auth key. (replave ${key} on your key string)
+4. Open the Info.plist (SwiftDemo->Targets(Demo)->Info) and change the sdkKey variable on your auth key. (replace ${key} on your key string)